telerik/blazor-docs/components/treelist/columns/menu.md

 ### Column Chooser

-The Column Chooser in the Column Menu allows you to toggle the visibility of TreeLis columns.
+The Column Chooser in the Column Menu allows you to toggle the visibility of TreeList columns.
 By default, all columns are visible under the **Columns** section of the Column Menu.
 To expand the menu, click the **Columns** item.

 The **Apply** button sets the column visibility according to the current checkbox values and closes the column menu.
 The **Reset** button reverts the checkbox values to their state when the column menu was opened.
 At this point, the user can start over, click **Apply**, or click outside the column menu to close it.